Get Help Today(877) 648-4288

 College Benzodiazepine abuse can fly under the radar because Benzos are easily accessible from doctors and other students with prescriptions.
 For example, Xanax is currently the most prescribed medication in the United States.
 Benzodiazepines are intended to ease severe anxiety, panic attacks, and seizures, but they are often abused for their euphoric affects which are said to mimic those caused by alcohol.
 Even worse, students often combine Benzodiazepines with alcohol , Opioids, or other drugs for a more intense high; however, mixing drugs in this manner is extremely dangerous, and can even be fatal.

 Benzos can be short-acting, intermediate, or long-acting.
-Short-acting Benzos like Ativan impact the individual or 10 to 20 hours, intermediate Benzos like Librium function for 10 to 60 hours, and long-acting Benzos like Valium work for 20 to 70 hours.
+Short-acting Benzos like Ativan impact the individual for 10 to 20 hours, intermediate Benzos like Librium function for 10 to 60 hours, and long-acting Benzos like Valium work for 20 to 70 hours.
 Most Benzodiazepines can be legally prescribed despite the high addiction risk, including:

 Effects of College Benzodiazepine Abuse

 Certain Benzodiazepines, in particular Xanax, are some of the most abused substances on college campuses.
 College Benzodiazepine abuse rates have risen by over 400% in recent years, and the number of students abusing these drugs increases daily.
 Students turn to Xanax and other Benzos to soothe their minds from heartbreak, reduce panic attacks, ease inner tension, recover from trauma, relax muscles, and eliminate pre-test nervousness and overall stress.
-However, these medications highly addictive, and those who abuse them can develop a deep dependence in a short period of time.
+However, these medications are highly addictive, and those who abuse them can develop a deep dependence in a short period of time.

 College Benzodiazepine abuse can cause a number of unpleasant side effects, including: